 Leiris, L’Âge d’homme, p.
 141.

-See Van Alphen, Caught by History, pp. 5055, particularly p.
+See Van Alphen, Caught by History, pp. 50–55, particularly p.
 51: ‘When somebody dies, it is a dreadful event precisely because all expectation of coming events is now closed off.
 Death gets its negative meaning from this lack of a narrative framework that makes it possible to anticipate future events.’

 Meretoja discusses storytelling as an art of survival in reference to One Thousand and One Nights in The Ethics of Storytelling, p.
-1.
+1. See also Adriana Cavarero, Relating Narratives: Storytelling and Selfhood [1997], trans. by Paul Kottman (London: Routledge, 2000), pp. 119–28.